JakeSteam/blog-personal/_drafts/2023-04-29-april-may-android-game-reviews.md

 title: "Reviews of my 3 favourite recent incremental games: SpinCraft, Power Inc, and Skrimp Fall"
 author: Jake Lee
 layout: post
-image: /assets/images/2023/header.png
+image: /assets/images/2023/april_android_header.png
 tags:
     - Android
     - Gaming
 ---

 As always, I've ended up playing almost exclusively "casual" incremental / idle mobile games recently!
 Luckily I've found a few that have been deeply enjoyable.
-I've finished all 3 after a period of semi-addiction, so I've also added a few tips for anyone looking for a helpful nudge.
+I've completed(ish) all 3 after a period of semi-addiction, so I've also added a few tips for anyone looking for a helpful nudge.

 The games are in descending order of "fun", and might contain mild spoilers: